dannybuzzby/codearea1/README.md

 - Slider manipulation

 The .js files were not composed by myself but rather the design company that spearheaded the design of the new forestry site

+The Forestry Commission site is styled using SCSS. we include mixins and nested styles.
+We use variables for media queries and styles.
+REM values are used for most of the fonts.
+The commission is in the process of convertinf all text font sizes to REM from PX.